openplayerjs/openplayerjs/README.md

 </html>
 ```

-We encourage to use CDN for major performance.
+We encourage you to use a CDN service for optimal performance.
 To do it, in the snippet above, replace `/path/to/openplayer.css` and `/path/to/openplayer.js` with `https://cdn.jsdelivr.net/npm/openplayerjs@[version]/dist/openplayer.min.css` and `https://cdn.jsdelivr.net/npm/openplayerjs@[version]/dist/openplayer.min.js`.

 **NOTE**: As stated at [jsDeliver website](https://www.jsdelivr.com/), it is recommended to use a `[version]` number in the URL rather than `@latest` for production.